A Practical Guide to Loft Conversions in Glasgow

 Architectural fees for loft conversion drawings can vary based on several factors:

 • Measured survey: An architect’s fees typically include a measured survey of your existing house.
-Depending on the size and complexity of your property, the cost of a measured survey will normally range from £900-£1,400.
+Depending on the size and complexity of your property, the price of a measured survey will normally range from £900-£1,400.

 • Building warrant: The type of loft conversion project you choose, whether a Velux conversion or a complete roof replacement, affects the expenses related to building warrant submissions and architectural design.
 A building warrant application will range from £1,100-1,500 depending on complexity.